wdhowe/packer/README.md

 ## Files

-- packer_gitlabrunner_local.json -> Build an Amazon Linux 2 EC2 AMI, using an Ansible playbook in local mode.
+- packer_gitlabrunner_local.json -> Build an Amazon Linux 2 EC2 AMI, using a GitLab Runner Ansible playbook in local mode.
-- packer_gitlabrunner_remote.json -> Build an Amazon Linux 2 EC2 AMI, using an Ansible playbook in remote mode.
+- packer_gitlabrunner_remote.json -> Build an Amazon Linux 2 EC2 AMI, using a GitLab Runner Ansible playbook in remote mode.

 ----